AlansCodeLog/template-lib/README.md

 - Madge can report false positives because of typescript `import type` imports.
 This can be fixed by adding a config file, but I'm not adding one for a single option.
 It's pretty obvious anyways when it's a type import, since I keep all types in a `types/*` folder in all my projects.
 Also doesn't work with vue files.
 	- Needed because circular imports can bring a lot of problems, especially with esm.
 Convenience imports, like importing from a folder index are a no no if preserving modules when compiling.
 - Scripts use `npm run` even though I use pnpm, so that it's maximally compatible in the case of testing issues, etc with other package managers.
+- There's currently no bash scripts, but they should also be called via bash like `bash -c "..."` to avoid them not working in other shells.
 - `@comments` property of package.json explains other non-obvious things.

 # Install